0

 Živjeli svima iz Tihog Oceana (cheers from the Pacific Ocean).
 There have been balmy fall days to start the season, days to look out at the ocean, to think and think again.
 Last week I bought this sparkling drink with grapefruit and hibiscus flavouring that said ‘calm’ on the can.
 Not the company name, but it advertises ‘the best blend of organic teas, healing adaptogens and fruit extracts, a beverage for the mind & body, made with botanicals that can ease different forms of stress; & if I am looking to be enlightened and refreshed, try something that truly sparkles.’
 That’s some pretty good advertising.
 Did it reduce my stress?
 No, but the pigeons did.
 I’d like to think they followed me from Zagreb to keep me company, to lift my spirits.
 Golubovi su moji prijatelji za danas (the pigeons are my friends for today).
 And you know what sparkled?
 The Pacific Ocean.
 But what are adaptogens that promise to heal, will they bring back my heart that I left in Croatia?
 Strike 3.
 However, thank you for the bevanda (beverage).
 I am enjoying it by the ocean & živjeli (cheers) to nature that always saves the day.

 Last week I went back to back days to be beside the ocean, the second day walking the coastline.
 The beginning of fall was not letting go of summer.
 Speaking of letting go, when I walked the coast line, a route I have done more than a few times before, I walked into a new development.
 A nude beach.
 Well what do we have here, when did this happen?
 All I could think was ‘Marijana, samo ravno (just straight), 12 o’clock, hajdemo (let’s go), move, get to the grocery store fast.
 I think I set a new course record for walking that section of the beach.
 I know, I know, we were born naked, yes and true, but then we grew into clothes.
-I am fulfilling the promise to myself to learn Italian and so when my friend Arianna sent me some questions like ‘cost hai fatto ieri?
+I am fulfilling the promise to myself to learn Italian and so when my friend Arianna sent me some questions like ‘cosa hai fatto ieri?
 (What did I do yesterday?).
 Of course I had to tell her what I walked into.
 Her response made me laugh, what kind of beach is this; in Italy you cannot just go to the beach & suddenly take your clothes off.

 A person can really sit by the ocean and just look out.
 There is always something to see, something to imagine, something to live for.
 My father worked out on the ocean when he came to Canada.
 It was his own little side business working with logs.
 I really see the lure & the allure of being out on the ocean, away from the noise.
 Also, nature has good lessons to teach.
 Moj otac (my father), he knew how to tap into all the good parts of life.
 We had some nice times on that boat.
 He also worked at the port and years ago, some ships would come in from the homeland.
 My parents sometimes had some of the crew over for a home cooked meal because many of these men were away at sea for a long time leaving their wives and children.
 Actually on the island of Mali Lošinj is a bronze sculptor of a woman wearing a dress waving a handkerchief towards the Adriatic Sea.
 It is really unique and caught my eye.
 The sculptor represents the wife of a sailor.
 Many sailors lost their lives at sea, but this sculpture of Marija Stuparić whose husband Aldebrand Petrina was more often at sea than at home.
 They were married for 32 years, but spent 13 short months together as a family in one spot.
 So many of these men sacrifice for their family & themselves, but the women also carry a great load.
 Back to the special guests in our home, I think it was so nice for my parents to provide them this time, outside of the ship, on land, away from closed cabin quarters.
 There was a time our family was invited on one of those container ships and so my brother and I with our parents went for a visit.
 I remember the men smoking Marlboro cigarettes and were so happy to see us, jubilant for some guests.
 It was a new and fun experience for us.